Church of St Andrew, Finghall: History

-The church was patronised by the Fitzhugh and the Wyvill families and the site is believed to have been the meeting of a church Synod in the year 768.
+The church was patronised by the Fitzhugh and the Wyvill families.
 Other notable families were patrons of the church and were afforded the right of advowson.
 The Scrope family lost this right in 1415 when their lands were confiscated (including Finghall church) by the crown on account of Henry Scrope's involvement in the 1415 plot to murder King Henry V. Scrope was executed at Southampton for this.

 Two of the graves in the churchyard belong to military airmen.
-One is of a Royal Flying Corps airman who was the only son of the vicar at Finghall at that time.
+One is of a Royal Flying Corps airman who was the only son of the vicar of Finghall at that time.
 E.H.G.
 Sharples died in January 1918 in a training accident.
-The other grave is from the Second World War and holds the remains of Flying Officer N.J.M.
+The other grave is from the Second World War and is that of Flying Officer N.J.M.
 Barry.

-The church is in a Benefice with five other churches; St Gregory's (Crakehall), St Mary's (Hornby), St Michael's (Spennithorne), St Oswald's (Hauxwell), and St Patrick's (Patrick Brompton).
-Together, these six churches are collectively known as Lower Wensleydale.
+The church is in a benefice with five other churches: St Gregory's (Crakehall), St Mary's (Hornby), St Michael's (Spennithorne), St Oswald's (Hauxwell) and St Patrick's (Patrick Brompton).
+Together these six churches are collectively known as Lower Wensleydale.

 Vicars at Finghall

-Below is a list of rectors from Finghall.
-At some point in the late twentieth century, the incumbent at Patrick Brompton became the vicar for the extended parish.
+Below is a list of rectors of Finghall.
+At some point in the late twentieth century the incumbent at Patrick Brompton became the vicar for the extended parish.